PT-020 and a Broken Bulkhead Connector

 and pieces.
 The most important piece is the cable gland you require to allow

-will need a chromed cable gland rated to IP68 and has an M12 thread on it.
-Both
+you will need a chromed cable gland rated to IP68 and has an M12 thread on

-of the glands I obtained are M12x1.5 (the 1.5 being the thread pitch which equates
+it.
+Both of the glands I obtained are M12x1.5 (the 1.5 being the thread pitch

-cut a thread on the housing.
+to cut a thread on the housing.
 The tap needs to match the gland.
-In my case I
+In my case

-wholesale supplier, which would cost about £2.50.
-The other, Michael was
+electrical wholesale supplier, which would cost about £2.50.
+The other,

 This one was the same as the ones he uses for the strobe connector block